lovesegfault/multi-ackermann/README.md

 Files:

-*   `ack.cpp` - A simple, nothing special Ackermann calculator
+*   `ack.cpp` - A simple, nothing special Ackermann calculator for the project to begin.
-*   `threadtest.cpp` - Current experiments with threading.